-Capability of distinguishing requisite for registration in Part B.
+Capability of distinguishing requisite for registration in Part B-(a)

-12. (1) In order for a trade mark to be registrable in Part B of the register it must be capable, in relation to the goods in respect of which it is registered or proposed to be registered, of distinguishing goods with which the proprietor of the trade mark is or may be connected in the course of trade from goods in the case of which no such connection subsists, either generally or, where the trade mark is registered or proposed to be registered subject to limitations, in relation to use within the extent of the registration.

-(2) In determining whether a trade mark is capable of distinguishing as aforesaid the Registrar may have regard to the extent to which-

-- (a) the trade mark is inherently capable of distinguishing as aforesaid; and - (b) by reason of the use of the trade mark or of any
+- 12. (1) In order for a trade mark to be registrable in Part B of the register it must be capable, in relation to the goods or services (b) in respect of which it is registered or proposed to be registered, of distinguishing goods or services with which the proprietor of the trade mark is or may be connected in the course of trade from goods or services in the case of which no such connection subsists, either generally or, where the trade mark is registered or proposed to be registered subject to limitations, in relation to use within the extent of the registration. - (2) In determining whether a trade mark is capable of distinguishing as aforesaid the Registrar may have regard to the extent to which- - (a) the trade mark is inherently capable of distinguishing as aforesaid; and - (b) by reason of the use of the trade mark or of any other circumstances, the trade mark is in fact capable of distinguishing as aforesaid: